BLOG

 5 Technologies Improving Women’s Health & Well-Being

-WRITTEN BY MADISON REID, DIRECTOR OF CONTENT AT MISTYWEST
+WRITTEN BY MADISON REID, BRAND LEAD AT MISTYWEST

 Despite women making up 50% of the global population, the women’s health technology industry (affectionately known as FemTech) experiences stigmatization of women’s health conditions and an underrepresentation of uterus-having individuals in studies.
 FemTech is projected to be worth $1.1 billion dollars in 2024, but that is a small share of a market that has seen decades more investments and research put into the biological male body.